Bechamel Sauce Recipe

 - Seasoning – Coarse salt and ground white pepper is best.
 I go with ground white pepper to help keep the bechamel a consistent color without any large black or other colored peppercorn chunks.

-How to Make Bechamel
+How to Make Classic Bechamel Sauce

 Make-Ahead and Storage